 Nowadays for most companies, the unique knowledge, experience and expertise that they hold equals or surpasses the value of assets they hold physically.

 It is important that where possible, this intellectual property is protected and held within the business.
 This stops IP:

 - "leaking" out of the business through mismanagement or lack of oversight

 Businesses can protect their intellectual property either through registered intellectual property rights or by adopting best practices to maintain and protect the value of their key knowledge assets.

 Registered intellectual property rights include things like trade marks, registered design rights and patents - alongside some others.

 These registered rights require submission of special applications at intellectual property offices.

-It is advised that in each case you get in touch with a specialist to make sure that the application that is submitted is correctly put together and protects the IP in question in the best way possible.
+It is advised that in each case you get in touch with a specialist to make sure that the application that is submitted is correctly put together and protects the intellectual property in question in the best way possible.

-Please get in touch with our team if you are looking to protect a brand, invention or design and we will let you know how we can assist you.
+Please get in touch with our team if you are interested in protecting a brand, invention or design and we will let you know how we can assist you.